ThatDudeGuy/hairdudecli/README.md

 ##### Prereqs
 1. Must have git installed on system
 2. Must have python installed on system
-3. Musr have account to use
+3. Must have account already in use

 `Run each command below in order`
 1. git clone https://github.com/ThatDudeGuy/hairdudecli.git ~/hddrive
-2. sudo python3 install.py (suggested to run as sudo to allow script to copy files into the correct locations on your system)
+2. sudo python3 install.py
+ * (suggested to run as sudo to allow script to copy files into the correct locations on your system)

 Now restart your terminal to ensure everything is fresh
 ___